Beatrice Fihn: Career

 In 2018, Fihn delivered the 24th annual Hesburgh Lecture in Ethics and Public Policy at the University of Notre Dame.
 The Tribeca Film Festival honored Fihn with the Special Lifetime Achievement Award at the ninth annual Disruptive Innovation ceremony in April 2018.

 In September 2018, Fihn delivered remarks at the Museum of Mathematics in New York honoring Stanislav Petrov, the winner of the Future of Life Award for 2018.

 In 2019, Fihn delivered the Kenneth N Waltz Annual Lecture at Aberystwyth University.
 The title of Fihn's lecture was "International Politics is alive and well (despite reports to the contrary)".

 In 2021, Fihn was a featured speaker at the Second IPB World Peace Congress held in Barcelona, Spain.

 As she commented on Russia's 2022 invasion of Ukraine and Vladimir Putin's nuclear alert, Fihn said, "We have not seen a public announcement regarding heightened nuclear alert status since the 1960s...Not only is this meant to instill fear in the whole world; it's also meant to scare anyone from helping in Ukraine."

 In March 2022, Fihn participated in a United Nations event intended to draw attention to gender and nuclear disarmament.
 The event titled, "Nuclear Disarmament and Disaster Risk Reduction: Women and Girls in the Lead", was held as a civil society briefing in conjunction with the 66th Session of the UN Commission on the Status of Women in collaboration with Pathways to Peace.

+In February 2023, Fihn stepped down as executive director of ICAN and left Daniel Högsta as Interim Executive Director until a new director is found.